| INDEXGrant Funds Nicholdale Work || Gift Memberships || Shelton Day

 As this issue was going to press, the Trust was notified that the police had visited the suspects, and shortly thereafter, the burned sofa was removed, and the bridge repainted.

-Conservation Easement Deductions Under Attack: (top)
+Conservation Easement Deductions Under Attack: (top) Join the Fight To Stop the ProposalsBy the Land Trust Alliance

 On January 27, 2005, a report released by the Congressional Joint Committee on Taxation shocked the land trust community by proposing major decreases in the federal tax deductions for conservation easements and bargain sales.
 The proposal, if adopted, would end the work of land trusts as we know it.